Grupo Exterminador

-Grupo Exterminador, (formerly known as Los Hermanos Corona between 1991 & 1992) is a Mexican norteño band.
+Grupo Exterminador, (formerly known as Los Hermanos Corona in 1991–1992) is a Mexican norteño band.
 Though known for performing various song styles such as rancheras, cumbias, and ballads, they are especially famous for their brash narcocorridos.

 History

 Grupo Exterminador started in 1992.
 The band's debut album, Dos Plebes II, was released by EGO Records in 1994.
-Their biggest chart hit was when their album Nuestras Romanticas reached no.9 on the Billboard charts in 2007, and as of November 2016 their song "El Padre De Todos" has over 7.1 million views on YouTube.
+Their biggest chart hit was when their album Nuestras Romanticas reached no.9 on the Billboard charts in 2007, and as of December 2023 their song "El Padre De Todos" has over 32.2 million views on YouTube.